eeberhard/aica-api/schemas/applications/README.md

 ## Validating a YAML Application

-The [YAML application schema](./schema/schema/application.schema.json) defines the structural rules of an AICA application and effectively distinguishes between valid and invalid syntax.
+The [YAML application schema](./schema/application.schema.json) defines the structural rules of an AICA application and effectively distinguishes between valid and invalid syntax.

-Many modern IDEs and code editors can be configured to support custom schemas and provide in-line validation and completion of the YAML content.